-While different countries and regions may have their own vehicle insurance regimes, generally people who are injured as passengers in car accidents have a few options to receive compensation for any injuries they suffered.
-Firstly, regardless of whose fault the accident may have been, passengers hurt in car crashes are entitled to make a comprehensive auto insurance claim as long as the vehicle they were in was properly registered and the driver was properly licensed.
+While different countries and regions may have their own vehicle insurance regimes, people who are injured as passengers in car accidents generally have a few options to receive compensation for their injuries.
+Firstly, regardless of the accident’s fault, passengers hurt in car crashes can make a comprehensive auto insurance claim as long as the vehicle they were in was registered and the driver was properly licensed.

-But they’re also allowed to go after the at-fault driver in court if they were injured in the accident.
-This means they can file a tort claim lawsuit against the driver of the other car or the driver of the car in which they were riding depending on who is found to have caused the crash.
+But if they were injured in the accident, they’re also allowed to sue the at-fault driver in court.
+This means they can file a tort claim lawsuit against the driver of the other car or the driver of the car in which they were riding, depending on who is found to have caused the crash.

-Most personal injury lawyers and personal injury law firms will tell people to first see a doctor after the crash.
-Getting medical attention for an injury is an obvious step, but the documentation of the injuries is an important factor for those hurt in car accidents for use in future potential litigation.
+Most personal injury lawyers and personal injury law firms will tell people first to see a doctor after the crash.
+Getting medical attention for an injury is an obvious step.
+Still, the documentation of the injuries is essential for those hurt in car accidents for use in future potential litigation.

 Taking care of your cash flow after a crash

-While your physical health is obviously the top-of-mind concern after getting injured in a car crash, coming in a close second is likely your financial well-being especially if you’re sidelined by the accident and forced to go off work.
-The documentation of your injuries by doctors and other health professionals will not only be crucial to your insurance claim, but also for use in court if you end up suing the driver who caused the crash.
+While your physical health is the top-of-mind concern after getting injured in a car crash, coming in a close second is likely your financial well-being, especially if you’re sidelined by the accident and forced to go off work.
+The documentation of your injuries by doctors and other health professionals will be crucial to your insurance claim and for use in court if you end up suing the driver who caused the crash.

-Once you’ve dealt with doctors and hospitals and physiotherapists, your next visit should likely be to a personal injury lawyer who specializes in car accident litigation.
-There is certainly no shortage of personal injury lawyers in North America, and many offer free consultations or free case reviews to accident victims seeking compensation from other drivers and insurance companies.
+Once you’ve dealt with doctors, hospitals, and physiotherapists, your next visit should likely be to a personal injury lawyer specializing in car accident litigation.
+There is certainly no shortage of personal injury lawyers in North America, and many offer free consultations or case reviews to accident victims seeking compensation from other drivers and insurance companies.

-Lots of personal injury lawyers go into private practice after having worked for insurance companies as well, so they’re usually well-versed in the process from both sides of the proverbial fence.
+Many personal injury lawyers go into private practice after having worked for insurance companies, so they’re usually well-versed in the process from both sides of the proverbial fence.
 Passenger injury claims are somewhat different than those made by drivers because they don’t have their own insurance.
 Hopefully, the accident didn’t involve an uninsured motorist, which muddies the waters significantly in terms of seeking full compensation for your injuries.

 Many people don’t have enough insurance